Egyptian Freedom Party

 The Egyptian Freedom Party (حزب الحرية المصري) is an Egyptian political party.

+History

-It was founded on 17 July 2011.
-The party consists of remnants of the formerly dominant National Democratic Party, which was dissolved following the 2011 Egyptian revolution.
+It was founded on 17 July 2011 and consists of remnants of the formerly dominant National Democratic Party, which was dissolved following the 2011 Egyptian revolution.
 The party's chairman is Mamdouh Hassan, its secretary general was his brother Moatz Hassan.

 Many former NDP MPs joined this party.
 In the elections for the People's Assembly from November 2011 through January 2012, the Freedom Party won 1.9% of the popular vote and five out of 498 elected seats.
 The party also gained votes from the Coptic Christian community by placing Copts on the top of their electoral lists.

+The party joined the National Unified List for Egypt for the 2020 Egyptian parliamentary election and the 2025 Egyptian parliamentary election.